j-frost/billomat-ts/README.md

 | `rateLimitStatistics.limitRemaining` | Number of remaining requests |
 | `rateLimitStatistics.limitResetAt` | Date, when the rate limit will be reset |

+Please note: The rate limit statistics are only available after the first request.

 ## Contact

 If you want to contact me you can reach me at [j-frost+billomat-ts@a3re.net](mailto:j-frost+billomat-ts@a3re.net).
 Also feel free to open an issue if you find a bug or have a question.